okx-code/Rankup3/README.md

 This is the branch for new locale changes to Rankup.
 Locale names are in ISO-639-1 and are in the folder [`src/main/resources/locale`](https://github.com/okx-code/Rankup3/tree/locale/src/main/resources/locale)

 When a locale is added, it should be saved [here](https://github.com/okx-code/Rankup3/blob/locale/src/main/java/sh/okx/rankup/Rankup.java#L193), ie through adding a line such as `saveLocale("es");`.
-Most of the time I will do this fo royu.
+However, I can do it if you forget.

 You can use the [English](https://github.com/okx-code/Rankup3/blob/locale/src/main/resources/locale/en.yml) locale to help translate.